harshalsp0011/utility-billing-docs/_sources/results.md

 ## Case Studies

-Add your case studies to `uploads/reports/case_studies/`

-Example format:
+Capture case studies directly in this page or link to your repo resources.
+Suggested template:
 - Customer name (anonymized)
 - Bill complexity
 - Issues found